 “The clinics are a way for people to sit face-to-face and talk with someone about their issues,” Kazmarski says.
 “I have had people come in with problems ranging from debt collection to wills, and from family law matters to benefits issues.
 I think people in the community really enjoy this service.”

-Kazmarski is also part of a rotating roster of volunteer lawyers who do free legal clinics at the Community Restorative Justice Center in St. Johnsbury.
+Kazmarski is also part of a rotating roster of volunteer lawyers who do free legal clinics at the Community Restorative Justice Center at 576 Railroad St., Suite 2, in St. Johnsbury.
 These are usually held on the first Monday of each month from 6 - 8 p.m. and an appointment is recommended.
-“I really enjoy the clinics,” Kazmarski says.
+Call the Community Restorative Justice Center at 802-748-2977.